 --dry-run --json fields

-ok: whether dry-run passedoperations: number of assignments evaluatedchecks: whether schema/resolvability checks ranchecks.resolvabilityComplete: whether resolvability checks ran to completion (false when exec refs are skipped)refsChecked: number of refs actually resolved during dry-runskippedExecRefs: number of exec refs skipped because--allow-execwas not seterrors: structured missing-path, schema, or resolvability failures whenok=false
+ok: whether dry-run passedoperations: number of assignments evaluatedchecks: whether schema/resolvability checks ranchecks.resolvabilityComplete: whether resolvability checks ran to completion (false when exec refs are skipped)refsChecked: number of refs actually resolved during dry-runskippedExecRefs: number of exec refs skipped because--allow-execwas not seterrors: structured failures whenok=false; each carries akindofmissing-path,schema,resolvability,model, orconflict(conflictmeans the config file changed while the command was writing, so nothing was changed — re-run to pick up the new file)

 JSON output shape